-Mr. Smucker.
+Mr. SMUCKER.
 This chart shows that, just prior to the pandemic, February 2020 labor participation rate was at 63.3 percent, and the latest, March 2023, it was 62.6 percent.
-But -- so still not at pre-pandemic participation rates.
+But-so still not at pre-pandemic participation rates.
 Very important.
-And -- but it shows that Democrat policies have failed to have workers return to the workforce in the numbers they were prior to COVID.
+And-but it shows that Democrat policies have failed to have workers return to the workforce in the numbers they were prior to COVID.
 That has a lot of different policy impacts.

 And one additional thing.
-Social Security was mentioned, and Democrats are fond 1618 1619 of saying that Republicans are taking actions that would hurt the beneficiaries of Social Security.
-I want to remind people listening that the Biden Administration recognizes that 1620 within 9 years the trust fund will be insolvent, which would result in individuals relying on 1621 Social Security getting about 80 percent of their total benefits that are owed to them.
-And 1622 they have chosen in their budget to not address that in any way, no policy proposals that 1623 1624 would fix Social Security to ensure that we can keep the promises that were made to people relying on Social Security.
-1625
+Social Security was mentioned, and Democrats are fond of saying that Republicans are taking actions that would hurt the beneficiaries of Social Security.
+I want to remind people listening that the Biden Administration recognizes that within 9 years the trust fund will be insolvent, which would result in individuals relying on Social Security getting about 80 percent of their total benefits that are owed to them.
+And they have chosen in their budget to not address that in any way, no policy proposals that would fix Social Security to ensure that we can keep the promises that were made to people relying on Social Secu-

-We talked a lot -- and, Mr. Turner, I appreciated some of your comments.
-You 1626 talked about the impact of the policies on rural Americans.
-Certainly I am seeing the impact 1627 of rising gas prices on people all across my district.
-I have had individuals talk to me saying 1628 1629 they have had to make tough decisions about buying food or gasoline.
-And interestingly, President Biden has characterized our rising gas prices as -- an "incredible transition" is 1630 what he called it.
-Interior Secretary Deb Haaland refused to say gas prices were too high 1631 when prices had surpassed \$6 per gallon in some parts of the U.S. It really appears that 1632 driving prices higher on traditional energy may be intentional on the part of those who want 1633 1634 to see us move to renewable energy faster that the market would allow for.
+We talked a lot-and, Mr. Turner, I appreciated some of your comments.
+You talked about the impact of the policies on rural Americans.
+Certainly I am seeing the impact of rising gas prices on people all across my district.
+I have had individuals talk to me saying they have had to make tough decisions about buying food or gasoline.
+And interestingly, President Biden has characterized our rising gas prices as-an "incredible transition" is what he called it.
+Interior Secretary Deb Haaland refused to say gas prices were too high when prices had surpassed \$6 per gallon in some parts of the U.S. It really appears that driving prices higher on traditional energy may be intentional on the part of those who want to see us move to renewable energy faster than the market would allow for.

-1635 Do you think that is true?
-Do you think this is intentional, that this Administration 1636 wants to see higher gas prices that are hurting American people?
+Do you think that is true?
+Do you think this is intentional, that this Administration wants to see higher gas prices that are hurting

+American people?

-Mr. Turner.
+Mr. TURNER.
 Yes, Congressman, thank you for the question.
-Absolutely, it is love the convenience.
+Absolutely, it is intentional because fossil fuels are very, very popular in America.
+And even if people may use them as a pejorative, Americans love the fossil fuel economy that it has created.
+They love the convenience.
 They love the comfort.
-It is the reason why millions of people, legally and illegally, are trying to get into this country, because fossil fuels have made us anincredible country.
+It is the reason why millions of people, legally and illegally, are trying to get into this country, because fossil fuels have made us an incredible country.